dashpilot/single-file-components-for-alpinejs/README.md

 # alpinejs-single-file-components
-Svelte and Vue-inspired single-file components compiler for Alpine.js
+Svelte-inspired single-file components compiler for Alpine.js

 ## About
+I love the simplicity of Alpine.js, but on bigger projects it can become a challenge to keep your code organized and modular.

 Inspired by the way Svelte compiles your single file components into browser-friendly javascript, I created a simple compiler for Alpinejs.
 You write your code in single-file-component-style, and the build script compiles it to browser-friendly javascript, html and css.
-It also features live-reload, so every time you save changes to a single file component, the build script compiles your code and runs it.
+It also features **live-reload**, so every time you save changes to a single file component, the build script compiles your code and runs it.
 Although this is a basic POC, in its current form it does help you to better organize your code.

 ## How to install?